sadeq220/docs/js/NextJs.md

 If a page uses Server-side Rendering, the page HTML is generated on each request.
 Component function props is populated by an async function called **getServerSideProps** which is invoked for every HTTP request.

+## Static Site Generation(SSG)
+SSG is a part of Nextjs Pages router doc.
+If a page uses Static Generation, the page HTML is generated at build time.
+That means in production, the page HTML is generated when you run `next build`.
+This HTML will then be reused on each request.
+It can be cached by a CDN.

+Static Generation is not a good idea if you cannot pre-render a page ahead of a user's request.

 ## Client-side Rendering (CSR)
 CSR is a part of the Pages router doc.
 > In Client-Side Rendering (CSR) with React, the browser downloads a minimal HTML page and the JavaScript needed for the page.